website logo

 To test that everything is set up correctly, you can navigate to the Pi’s web interface at <rpi ip address>:80.
 Enable Honk to Save Clips on your Tesla, and then under the Tools page of your Raspberry Pi’s web interface, click the Trigger archive/sync button.

-Follow along on the Archive log page to see your clips being acknowledged and pushed to Storj DCS.
+Follow along on the Archive log page to see your clips being acknowledged and pushed to Storj.